pulp/pulp/docs/sphinx/user-guide/installation.rst

 #.
 Pulp server installation will generate a new CA cert and an SSL cert signed by this CA cert
    with CN as the hostname of your server under ``/etc/pki/pulp`` directory.
-If you want to configure a different server name in ``/etc/pulp/server.conf`` or you change your hostname after installing Pulp, you will need to regenerate these certs by running ``pulp-gen-ca-certificate``.
+If you want to configure a different server name in ``/etc/pulp/server.conf`` or you change the hostname after installing Pulp, you will need to regenerate these certs by running ``pulp-gen-ca-certificate``.
    Expected filename, location and description of these certificates is explained in detail under [security] section in ``/etc/pulp/server.conf``.